 The modern Olympic Games (Olympics) are the leading international sporting events featuring summer and winter sports competitions.

 Olympia is a sanctuary of ancient Greece in Elis on the Peloponnese peninsula.
 The first written record of the ancient Olympic Games dates back to 776 B.C. when a cook named Coroebus won a 192-meter footrace called the stade (the origin of the modern “stadium”) to become the first Olympic champion.
 While this is the first documented evidence of the event, it is generally believed that the competition had been going on for many years by that time.

-3. Married women were prohibited from watching the Games under penalty of death.
+- Married women were prohibited from watching the Games under penalty of death.

 - NBA – Ancient Olympic Games Fun Facts

 - BBC – How did the Olympics Begin?

 - Penn Museum – The Real Story of the Ancient Olympics Games